We use cookies to help provide you with the best possible online experience.

 - At Fair Frome (Marston Trading Estate) from 10am to 12pm on 3rd Wednesday of the month.

-There is a digital cafe, run in partnership with Spark IT, in the Cheese and Grain Cafe, Frome, every Thursday from 10am to 11.30am
+- There is also a digital support cafe, run in partnership with Spark IT.
+This is hosted in the Cheese and Grain Cafe, Frome, every Thursday from 10am to 11.30am

 I’ve placed my order for a prescription.
 Where is my medication?

 Prescriptions are sent to your nominated pharmacy within 3 working days of the practice receiving your request.
-Pharmacies will also require time to prepare your medication.
+Pharmacies also require up to 3 working days to prepare your prescription.

-It is for these reasons that we recommend putting in your repeat prescription request when you have a minimum of 7 days of medication remaining.
+For this reason we reccomend putting in your request when you have a minimum of 7 days of prescription remaining.

-Pharmacies, like GP practices, are very busy and will need time to prepare your medication.
+Pharmacies, like GP practices, are very busy and will need time to prepare your prescription.

-The prescription will have been sent to the pharmacy but you may need to let them know that your medication is required today.
+You may need to let your pharmacy know that your prescription is required today.

-Why is my medication that I do not use all the time no longer on my list of prescribed medications?
+Why is my prescription no longer on my list of prescribed medications?

-Medications are separated on your medical records under three categories:
+Prescriptions are separated on your medical records under three categories - Repeat, Acute, and Variable.

 Acute

-Acute medications are those used as a one-off course, such as antibiotics or those medications that require a review before next issue.
-Acute medications will remain on your medical record for 4 weeks.
+Acute prescriptions will remain on your medical record for 4 weeks.
 After this time, they will go into your past medications.

-If a medication is needed from your past medications, a request can be made via our online form, but it will need to be clinically assessed by our on-the-day prescriber.
+If an acute prescription is needed from your past medications, a request can be made via our online form.
+This request will be reviewed by a clinician.

 Variable

-Variable repeat items are medications that are used on a ‘when required’ basis, for example emollient creams, laxatives etc. Variable medications will remain on your records for 6 – 12 months before the medication goes into your past medication record.
+Variable prescriptions will remain on your records for 6 – 12 months before the prescription goes into your past medication record.

 Self-care items

-We do understand however that occasionally patients run out of their medication.
-If this happens to you, you can contact us via our website and mark your request as urgent.
+If you have run out, contact us through our prescriptions form and mark your request as urgent.
 We have an on the day prescriber who can issue your prescription.

 If you run out of medication outside of practice opening hours you can call 111 for advice and support.

-111 can assist with locating the nearest pharmacy and can send an emergency prescription to them.
+111 can assist with locating the nearest open pharmacy.
+They can also send an emergency prescription to this pharmacy.

 Please contact us via our online form and state that you are going on holiday.